 One way of dealing with a lack of self-confidence is to mimic your peers.
 The downsides of this are that it prevents confidence and it helps you fade into the background.
 To enhance your confidence, you must remind yourself and others that you’re an individual, not merely a member of some group.

-If you have a secret passion for something unusual, don’t let it be secret.
+If you have a secret passion for something unusual, don’t let it be hidden.
 Own it and be proud of it, and it becomes one more thing that you can feel confident about.

 19. Don’t Let Anyone Else Decide